-Persons on home duties or at school/college, who are members of a family unit, were classified to the socio-economic group of the person in the family on whom they were deemed to be dependent.
-Thus, if the head of a family was at work, unemployed or retired, dependent persons were assigned to his/her socio-economic group.
-If the head was neither at work, unemployed nor retired (e.g. never worked, permanently disabled, etc.) or if his/her occupation was not known, they were assigned to the socio-economic group of the principal earner in the family - if there was no such earner, they were assigned to the unknown socio-economic group.
-Other persons engaged in home duties or at school/college who were not members of a family unit, such as persons living alone or relatives of a head of household who were not members of the family unit (e.g. widowed grandparents, etc.), were assigned to the unknown group.
+Persons looking after the home/family or at school/college, who are members of a family unit, were classified to the socio-economic group of another person in the family unit using a priority table based on the relationships within the family.
+Thus, if the reference person6 of a family was at work, unemployed or retired, other persons were assigned to his/her socio-economic group.
+If the reference person was neither at work, unemployed nor retired (e.g. never worked, permanently disabled, etc.), they were assigned to the socio-economic group of the other parent, spouse or cohabiting partner in the family unit.
+If there was no such spouse or partner or if the spouse, in turn, was neither at work, unemployed or retired, they were assigned to the socio-economic group of a working son/daughter.
+If there were no persons in the family unit with a socio-economic group then they were assigned to the unknown socio-economic group.
+Other persons looking after the home/family or at school/college who were not members of a family unit, such as relatives of the reference person (e.g. widowed grandparents, etc.) were assigned a socio-economic group using the above method.
+Unrelated persons or persons living alone who are looking after the home/family or at school/college were assigned to the unknown group.